Macon, MO

 How much compensation you receive in your car accident settlement is mostly based on how your injuries have impacted your life.

-• The Multiplier Method — With this approach, your economic damages will be multiplied by a number, typically between 1.5 and 5, depending on how severe your injuries were.
+The Multiplier Method — With this approach, we multiply the total of your medical bills, lost wages and out-of-pocket expenses by a number between 1.5 and 5, depending on how severe your injuries were.
 The more disruptive the injury, the higher the number.

-• Say the negligent driver caused a whiplash injury, leading to $15,000 in economic damages, and which caused you to have physical discomfort for four months, and further disrupted you because it forced you to wear a neck brace for a few days.
-The pain and suffering might be given a multiplier of three.
+For example, you suffered a moderate neck injury, leading to $15,000 in economic damages, and which led to physical discomfort for four months, and inconvenienced you because you had to wear a neck brace for a few days.
+Your noneconomic damages might be assigned a multiplier of three.
 So:

-• The Per Diem Method — "Per Diem" means "per day" in Latin.
-With this approach, your Macon, MO automobile injury attorney determines how much money a day of suffering is worth, and multiplies that by the number of days you suffered.
-So, using the same whiplash injury example, say your lawyer assigned $200 a day to your injuries:
+The Per Diem Method — “Per Diem” means “per day” in Latin.
+Implementing this approach, your Macon, MO automobile injury attorney assigns a dollar amount to a single day of suffering, and multiplies that by the number of days you suffered.
+So, using the same whiplash injury example, say $200 a day is a fair approximation of your pain and suffering:

-Your attorney will use the method that applies best to your unique case.
+Your attorney will use the method that applies best to your specific case.

 Will I Still Get Reimbursement if My Medical Insurance Covers My Medical Bills?